anquanscan/sec-tools/README.md

 [window-rat](https://github.com/machine1337/window-rat): The purpose of this tool is to test the window10 defender protection and also other antivirus protection.
 [IncomingSmS-Hacking](https://github.com/bmh1cker/IncomingSmS-Hacking): Incoming sms Hacking Apk Created and Sand to Victim Mobile
 [magnetron.artificial-intelligence-2.0.mincloud.proxia--INSTINCTIVE-MIND-5-2B](https://github.com/GCABC123/magnetron.artificial-intelligence-2.0.mincloud.proxia--INSTINCTIVE-MIND-5-2B): About MAGNETRON ™: This is a Google Colab/Jupyter Notebook for developing a VOICE PROXIA (B) when working with ARTIFICIAL INTELLIGENCE 2.0 ™ (ARTIFICIAL INTELLIGENCE 2.0™ is part of MAGNETRON ™ TECHNOLOGY).
 [BadMod](https://github.com/M4DM0e/BadMod): CMS auto detect and exploit.
+[uart_extractor](https://github.com/Carliquiss/uart_extractor): A tool to connect a Raspberry Pi to a router through UART obtaining a shell